JoeGruffins/dcrkeystoneprop/prop.md

 # Details

-On the keystone side, dcr curently does not exist.
+On the Keystone side, dcr curently does not exist.
 This means we need to add it which is half of the required work.

 Along with the hardware wallet, which only signs data, we need a watching only